ClapeyronThermo/Clapeyron.jl/docs/OpenSAFT_numerical_methods.md

    $$
    This somewhat reduces the magnitude of the gradients in the liquid phase.

 Using the above tricks, one should be able to obtain the value of $V$ that minimises the Gibbs free energy.
 The only question to answer now is: if there is more than one local minima, how do we identify the stable phase?
 In this case, we need to use a global optimisation algorithm.
-In the case of JuliaSAFT, a tunneling algorithm has been implemented although any other such algorithms can be used; the tunneling algorithm was selected as it still relies on gradient-based methods and is generally the recommended algorithm for such problems.
+In the case of OpenSAFT, a tunneling algorithm has been implemented although any other such algorithms can be used; the tunneling algorithm was selected as it still relies on gradient-based methods and is generally the recommended algorithm for such problems.